MarounMaroun/flipoff/README.md

 # finger

-When you feel you want to raise the middle finger for someone, simply run finger!
+When you want to flip someone off, simply run finger!

 ### Installing